L4x0r/L4x0r/README.md

 ➡️ **C+H :** OMG YAYAYAY ***OFC U CAN***!!
 I don't mind u doing it tbh :3

 ➡️ **❤️ :** I love spending time with my friends in ponytown!
 I also love to make friends, so if u want to be friends, please ask to me!!!
+I also love SMG4, Murder Drones and Tweek!
+(Not the South Park fandom)

 ➡️ **💖 :** Hmm let's see..
 All of my friends are like my best friends..
 But if I had to choose one..
 I would choose ***SMG3 (aka Poofball)***!!
 Tbh she's the one who I spend most of my time with.